Design and Technology at Sir Thomas Rich's

 This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers in the creative or engineering industries.
-They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice.
-Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers.
+They investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice.
+Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education institutions and employers.

 - Product Design

 - Industrial Design

 - Graphic Design